reneuir/reneuir-web/cfp.md

 # Call for Papers

-The third workshop on Reaching Efficiency in Neural Information Retrieval (ReNeuIR) will be held at SIGIR 2025 in Padua.
+The fourth workshop on Reaching Efficiency in Neural Information Retrieval (ReNeuIR) will be held at SIGIR 2025 in Padua.

 ## Topics of Interest